-This groundwater monitoring event included the gauging of all DP and AP wells and sampling of all wells that contained sufficient water.
+This groundwater monitoring event included the gauging of all DP and AP wells and sampling of all scheduled and sampleable wells.
 Based on the data collected, the following conclusions and recommendations are presented:

-- Depth to groundwater ranged from 14.56 feet below top-of-casing (ft btoc) in Sunset well 257-03 to 137.70 ft btoc in Dominguez 2 well 42-12. - On average, regional aquifer groundwater elevations increased in the central (0.25 feet) and southern areas (0.18 feet).
-Although water levels increased on average in the northern area (0.16 feet), water levels decreased in the northern land application areas, increased at Dominguez Dairy toward the west, and showed low magnitude increases and decreases in other areas.
-In the southern perched aquifer, groundwater elevations increased by an average of 0.16 feet. - During the most recent gauging event, groundwater flow direction of the regional aquifer northern portion was to the east-southeast and the central and southern portions were to the southeast.
-Groundwater flow direction in the southern perched aquifer was to the south. - The hydraulic gradient across the Dairies in the regional aquifer is 0.001 ft/ft.
-The hydraulic gradient in the perched aquifer in the southern area was approximately 0.004 ft/ft. - Nitrate concentrations were below the NMWQCC standard of 10 mg/L in 12 of the 26 groundwater samples collected from the AP wells. - Chloride and TDS generally remain at or above standards in wells across the site, including upgradient of the northern, central, and southern portions at the Dairies.
+- The following AP wells were not scheduled for sampling this quarter: DAD-02, DAD-03, DAD-04, DAD-05, DAD-16, DAD-17, and DAD-24.
+They are sampled semi-annually, with sampling events in February/March and August/September. - Depth to groundwater ranged from 13.49 ft btoc in Sunset well 257-03 to 138.30 ft btoc in Dominguez 2 well 42-12. - Although water levels decreased on average in the northern area (0.17 foot), water levels increased in some areas of the northern portion, with levels increasing by nearly a foot in the vicinity of Mountain View Dairy.
+On average, regional aquifer groundwater elevations decreased in the central area by 0.44 foot.
+In the southern regional aquifer, water levels decreased by an average of 0.36 foot.
+In the southern perched aquifer, groundwater elevations decreased by an average of 0.17 feet. - During the most recent gauging event, groundwater flow direction of the regional aquifer was generally to the southeast.
+The exception was the northwestern groundwater flow direction in the middle of the northern area.
+Flow direction in the southern perched aquifer was to the south-southwest. - The hydraulic gradient across the Dairies in the regional aquifer is 0.001 ft/ft.
+The hydraulic gradient in the perched aquifer in the southern area was approximately 0.006 ft/ft.
+The gradient in the southern perched aquifer has increased since last quarter. - Nitrate concentrations were below the NMWQCC standard of 10 mg/L in 5 of the 20 AP monitoring wells sampled this quarter. - Chloride and TDS generally remain at or above standards in wells across the site, including upgradient of the northern, central, and southern portions at the Dairies.